OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/dev-env-tools/runtime.md

-# Software Development Environment Tools / Runtime Environment
+# Development Environment Tools / Runtime Environment

 Some programming languages rely on a runtime environment to run the software rather than using compiled executable programs that are run directly by the operating system.